Satish-Kumar-1/Satish-Kumar-1/README.md

 # 💫 About Me:
-I am working on LLM and GenAI.
-I am looking for ML, AI engineer Job.
-I have done my Ph.D in Mathematics from IIT BHU
+I am currently working on Large Language Models (LLMs) and Generative AI (GenAI).
+I hold a Ph.D. in Mathematics from IIT BHU and am actively seeking opportunities as an ML or GenAI Engineer.

 ## 🌐 Socials: